Phase 1b Open-Label Study of PEGylated Recombinant Human Hyaluronidase (PEGPH20) With Pembrolizumab

 - Prior history of cerebrovascular accident or transient ischemic attack.

-- NSCLC subjects with known brain metastases (certain exceptions allowed)
+- NSCLC participants with known brain metastases (certain exceptions allowed)

 - History of active bleeding within the last 3 months requiring transfusion